sonatype-nexus-community/vscode-iq-plugin/README.md

 ----

-Sonatype's VSCode extension allows you to surface and remediate issues in your project's dependencies without ever leaving your development environment.
+Sonatype's VSCode extension allows you to surface and remediate issues in your [Workspace](https://code.visualstudio.com/docs/editor/workspaces) dependencies without ever leaving your development environment.

 Any developer can use the extension for free against our publicly available [OSS Index](https://ossindex.sonatype.org/) vulnerability database while our commercial users can connect to [Sonatype's Nexus IQ Server](https://www.sonatype.com/nexus-iq-server) to evaluate against organizational policy.
 Drill down into all of your dependencies to examine each package version for violations to determine whether you should upgrade or move to a different version at a glance.